FuelLabs/fuels-rs/docs/src/preuploading-code.md

 {{#include ../../e2e/tests/predicates.rs:uploading_the_blob}}
 ```

-By pre-uploading the predicate code you allow for cheaper calls to the predicate
+By pre-uploading the predicate code, you allow for cheaper calls to the predicate
 from subsequent callers.